 In fact, in a 2014 study on water consumption found that people who sometimes drank plain carbonated water drank 43% more water throughout the day.
 Pretty amazing numbers!

-Add this to the idea of flavoring your carbonated water and you could have a big hit that hill help keep you hydrated.
-(Keep the flavoring non-sugar, non-aspartame and all natural, of course!)
+Add this to the idea of flavoring your carbonated water and you could have a big hit that hill help keeps you hydrated.
+(Keep the flavoring non-sugar, non-aspartame and all-natural, of course!)